makipos/iot-server/docs/architecture.md

 ---
-title: Kiến trúc
+title: "Kiến trúc"
-sidebar_label: Tổng quan
+sidebar_label: "Tổng quan"
 ---

 <!-- Check the [documentation](https://docusaurus.io) for how to use Docusaurus. -->